3lpsy/twitcleaner/README.md

 # alternatively, save list to file
 $ python3 twitclean.py -d 30 -u MyUserName -e .env | tee ~/MyInactiveFollows.txt

+# the default uses 30 days, you may want to lower this to 14 or something else depending on your needs
 ```

 ### Output